colinhb/suger/README.md

 # Suger

+`suger` is a tool to crawl and scrape the film classification database of Singapore's Media Development Authority (MDA).

 ## About

-`suger` crawls and scrapes the classification database of the Singapore Media Development Authority (MDA).
-It was a quick and dirty effort (one evening's work).
+`suger` was a quick and dirty effort (one evening's work).
 I was learning Go as I went, so `suger` has some unfortunate warts.
 The few things that new Go users may find interesting in this package:

  - the lightweight implementation of subcommands, including use of the `flag` package,
  - the use of channels for 'job control', and